zurdofio/oai/docs/DEPLOY_SA5G_WITH_DS_TESTER.md

     d2d34e05bb2d        bridge                bridge              local
     455631b3749c        demo-oai-public-net   bridge              local
     ```
+- Optional, Though the bridge can be automatically created using docker-compose file if there is no need to capture initial packets.
+Uncomment the last lines of the [docker-compose.yaml](../docker-compose/docker-compose.yaml) or docker-compose-no-nrf.yaml.
+Else replace with below section

+    ```
+    networks:
+          public_net:
+              driver: bridge
+              name: demo-oai-public-net
+              ipam:
+                  config:
+                      - subnet: 192.168.70.128/26
+              driver_opts:
+                  com.docker.network.bridge.name: "demo-oai"
+    ```

 - Optional, if the `docker-compose-host` machine is not configured with packet forwarding then it can be done using below command,

     ```bash